 How to handle the airdrop of your new LUNA

-If you have received an airdrop of the new LUNA coin then you may need to add or label this transaction manually.
+If you have received an airdrop of the new LUNA coin then you may need to add or tag this transaction manually.